Rules and Regulations

 Meal Plan Changes - Meal Plan Refund Policy

 All students residing in SUNY Delhi residence halls must purchase a dining plan.
 Dining plans for non-resident students are optional.
-The plans may be cancelled (for non-resident students), reduced or upgraded only during the first 10 days of scheduled classes by visiting logging into the Student Housing Management Access system and follow the directions from there.
+The plans may be cancelled (for non-resident students), reduced or upgraded only during the first 10 days of scheduled classes by logging into the Student Housing Management Access system and following the directions from there.
 After the 10-day period, no refunds will be authorized except for approved withdrawals or leaves of absence from the college.

 The following refund policy is in compliance with New York State Sales Tax Law, which stipulates that refunds be based solely on passage of time as opposed to the consumption of food (how many days have gone by versus how many meals you have eaten or dollars you have spent).